top of page

 You also must shift often!
 If you wait too late to shift, your cadence will slow down, receiving less pedal assist.
 You'll then be forced to shift to an easier gear under heavy power, so it's common to hear about someone breaking a chain on their eMTB.

-I also found the eMTB far more challenging to ride through technical trails because of the bike's weight - it's more challenging to lift the wheels and float it over obstacles smoothly, so you can sometimes get caught feeling like a passenger of the bike (instead of the driver).
+I also found the eMTB far more challenging to ride through technical trails because of the bike's weight - it's more challenging to lift the wheels and float it over obstacles smoothly, so you can sometimes get caught feeling like a passenger on the bike (instead of the driver).

 Your riding will improve.